 So does this mean I can’t get what I need?

 Absolutely not.
-Our office believes that dental care should be accessible to patients even when financials may be difficult on paper.
+Our clinic believes that dental care should be accessible to patients even when financials may be difficult on paper.
 Our fees are affordable to begin with, and we also offer payment options to patients such as CareCredit and DocPay.
 Please inquire about details if you think you need payment options.

 How often should I visit a dentist for exams and cleanings?
 Can I just come when I want?